How to get to Progressive Field

 Though conveniently located and sometimes reasonably priced, the half-mile stretch on Ontario from I-90 can be a nightmare traffic-wise.

-Taking a taxi/rideshare to Progressive Field
+Taking a rideshare to Progressive Field

 Bottom Line